stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/05_import_miniseed_data.md

         label: fig:open-import-data-preferences
         number: 9
         filename: screenshot_open_import_data_preferences.png
-        caption: Open the preferences dialog of the import filesystem data using the context menu in the collection listbox.
+        caption: Open the preferences dialog of the import filesystem data node using the context menu in the collection listbox.

     set-import-data-preferences:
         label: fig:set-import-data-preferences